 Vision.
 Future.
 Reality: How to Budget Like a Boss (2016)

 Take back control of your pocketbook and live the life you want to live.

 Vivian, a freshman who has vivid psychic visions assists a local detective in uncovering Arkhaven’s true intent.

 Everyone Plays Chess (2015)

 Love, lust, and happiness have nothing to do with income status and educational background.
-Inside, you will find a tale of African American men and women, who through extreme circumstances, were forced to look outside of that box.
+However, inside, you will find a tale of African American men and women, who through extreme circumstances, were forced to look outside of that box.

 Loyal to Love (2014)

 Oblivious to knowing what life is like transitioning from the suburbs to the ghetto, the ambitious, beautiful, young Desiree longs for the life and love she once knew.

 In The Capacity to Succeed, Dr. Mel Gravely unpacks a well-researched approach for minority firms to build an ongoing capacity to succeed.

 Gina Ruffin Moore